Angioplasty and Stent Placement for the Heart

 Angioplasty may be done as part of your stay in a hospital.
 Procedures may vary depending

 on your condition and your doctor's practices.
-Most people who undergo angioplasty
+Most people who have angioplasty and

 Generally, angioplasty follows this process: